Joystream/joystream/storage-node-v2/README.md

 #### Data synchronization

 Several instances of Colossus should contain the data replica in order to provide some degree of reliability.
-When some Colossus instance receive the data upload it marks the related data object as `accepted`.
-Other instances that has the same obligations to store the data (they serve storage buckets assigned to the same bag) will eventually load this data object from the initial receiver (or some other node that already downloaded new data object from the initial receiver) using REST API.
+When some Colossus instance receives the data upload it marks the related data object as `accepted`.
+Other instances that have the same obligations to store the data (they serve storage buckets assigned to the same bag) will eventually load this data object from the initial receiver (or some other node that already downloaded a new data object from the initial receiver) using REST API.

 #### Data distribution

-The actual data distribution (serving to end users) is done via Argus - the distributor node.
-It gets data from Colossus using the same `get` endpoint on the single data object basis.
+The actual data distribution (serving to end-users) is done via Argus - the distributor node.
+It gets data from Colossus using the same `get` endpoint on a single data object basis.

 #### Data uploading